uhm-coe/assist/_posts/2016-11-28-enter-field-placements-kapa-sis.markdown

 - 0 if no placement data has been entered and saved yet
 - 1, 2, 3, etc. representing all saved placements to date for this student this semester

-**Note:** Please be aware that a new tab will open when you click on the number.
+**Tip:** Please be aware that a new tab will open when you click on the number.

 ### Student’s Overview
 This screen shows everything in SIS concerning the student.
 Move down to the expanded *Placements sub-section*, and click the Show button of the top-most record, which is the placement of the most current semester.

 ![]({{ site.pathname }}/img/2016-11-28-enter-field-placements-kapa-sis/image08.png)

-**Note:** If entering an additional placement for your student (i.e., your student’s 2nd half of the semester placement), see *Additional placements*.
+**Tip:** If entering an additional placement for your student (i.e., your student’s 2nd half of the semester placement), see [Additional Placements](#additional-placements).

 ### Students Placement (Overview)
 This screen is where you will be working to input all placement data for the selected student.
 Below is a list of all fields where you will need to input data or otherwise check for accuracy: